chanzuckerberg/ChemDisGene/README.md

 Entity mentions were obtained using [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/), and the relationships are based on the [Comparative Toxicogenomics Database](http://ctdbase.org).

+## Project Status

+This project is stable and maintained, but not actively under development.

 ## Introduction

 The _ChemDisGene_ dataset contains two corpora: